lee-lindley/PdfGen/README.md

 all of the cells as in *as_pdf3*, but it can be turned off.
 Both forms center the grid between the left and right margins.

+Numbers are right justified in the available column width after formatting via TO_CHAR, while all other types are left justified.

 ```sql
     PROCEDURE refcursor2table(
         p_src                       SYS_REFCURSOR